Catalogs and Research Tools

 The Library catalog contains records for over 30,000 titles collected by the Society over more than two centuries, which have now become a research collection.
 Records for many manuscript collections include links to detailed finding aids.
 In addition, the Horner Lending Library contains reading material for adults and children alike.
 Over 1500 children's books are available for members to borrow.
 In addition to author and title, the catalog can be searched by terms such as: Board Books, Christmas, Songs, Activities, etc. Works of German literature aimed at adults, comprised primarily of fiction and biographies, are currently being added to the catalog.

-A newly updated Research Guide is available as a searchable PDF.
+A regularly updated Research Guide is available as a searchable PDF.
 The Research Guide contains an overview of the library collections and provides access to uncataloged items through complete inventories of uncataloged pamphlets, manuscripts and periodicals.
 To search the Research Guide for specific keywords, click Control + F to obtain a search box.

 The majority of the manuscript collections of the German Society of Pennsylvania document the rich and diverse history of German-American associational life.
 The German Society's own institutional records tell the story of the Society's charitable and cultural activities over a period of nearly two and a half centuries.
 Other manuscript collections include the records of a spectrum of other German-American organizations, especially in Pennsylvania, and concentrated in the period from the mid 19th through the early 20th century.
 Also represented are manuscript collections relating to both prominent and lesser-known German-American individuals, some of which include original writings and unpublished memoirs; correspondence; family documents; and scrapbooks of clippings and memorabilia.
 Finding aids for processed manuscript collections are hosted through the Philadelphia Area Consortium of Special Collections Libraries (PACSCL).